rycolab/bfbs/README.md

-# SWOR Decoding

-Library based on SGNMT: https://github.com/ucam-smt/sgnmt.
+Decoding library based on SGNMT: https://github.com/ucam-smt/sgnmt.
 See their [docs](http://ucam-smt.github.io/sgnmt/html/) for setting up a fairseq model to work with the library.

 ## Dependencies